Loading...

 Portion Control

-Include a source of lean protein, such as grilled chicken, tofu, or legumes, in your meal.
-Protein can slow down the absorption of carbohydrates.
+Add a source of protein like grilled chicken, tofu, or lentils to your meal.
+Proteins can help slow down the absorption of carbohydrates, reducing the spike.

 Monitor Blood Sugar Levels